September 28, 2021 Bolton Recreational Hub

 In July, the LGLC announced our intention to purchase the 62-acre parcel of land in the town known as Bradley’s Lookout, in partnership with the Town of Bolton.
 The Town will purchase the property from the LGLC upon completion of their acquisition expected to occur late this summer.
 The property will be encumbered by a conservation easement held by the LGLC.
 The property connects the Bolton Community Center and the Pinnacle as well as Cat and Thomas Mountains Preserve, and upon completion will offer another spectacular hiking experience and Panoramic Views of Lake George to our visitors.
 In addition, it affords us sufficient land to provide additional much needed on-site parking.
 Read the Press Release about the acquisition.

 On December 20, 2019, the LGLC closed on the purchase of 212 acres in the Town of Bolton.
+(Read the Press Release about the acquisition.)
 The property was part the Twin Pines Resort owned by the McGurl family.
 The resort will continue to be run unaffected by this sale, and the LGLC will hold the property until the Town of Bolton is able to purchase it from LGLC encumbered by a conservation easement.
 This transfer is expected to take place in early 2020.
 (We are proud to announce that we have completed a $10,000 matching challenge presented by the Cloudsplitter Foundation in support of the Twin Pines acquisition!
 Thank you!)